-The National Trust is offering guided walks througn Ranelagh Estate during the Trust’s Australian Heritage Festival.
-The walks will take place on the afternoons of Friday 27 April, Friday 4 May, Friday 11 May and Saturday 19 May.
-For details and bookings visit the Trust’s website:
+The National Trust is offering guided walks through Ranelagh Estate during the Trust’s Australian Heritage Festival.
+The walks will take place on the Saturday afternoons of 4 May and 11 May.
+For details and bookings contact the Trust.

 HERITAGE AWARD 2017 awarded to each of the 3 authors by Mornington Peninsula Shire and National Trust, “for co-research and publication of ‘RANELAGH – A Special Place’, a record of the heritage significance of the Ranelagh Estate Mt Eliza”.